xiangmingcai/UnmixingMtxOptimizer.github.io/instruction.md

 ### 2. fcs file

+Raw fcs files exported from Aurora, Xenith, Fortessa, and CytPix are tested and supported by UMO and UMG.

-We are currently testing fcs files from various flow cytometers and will update when we have results.
+We are also testing other flow cytometers and will update when we have results.

 Ideally, the UMO should be able to handle the fcs file that you aquired directly from your flow cytometer.
 The fcs file should contain the raw data for each channel (detecter).
 Unmixed results, if any, should **not** be included in the fcs file.